jonniebigodes/freecodecampApiChallenges/readme.md

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [Webpack] - fast packaging framework for deployment
+* [Mongodb] - Best of relational with the innovations of NOSQL

 And of course the implementation of the challenges themselves are open source with a [git-repo-url] on GitHub.